-The results of the study concluded that information quality and system quality have a positive effect on user satisfaction.
+The results of the study concluded that information quality and system 11 lity have a positive effect on user satisfaction.
 Information quality and system quality have a positive effect on attitude towards use.
 User satisfaction has a positive effect on attitude towards use.
 Attitude towards use has a positive effect on user satisfaction.
 Attitude towards use has a positive effect on individual impacts.
-User satisfaction has a positive effect on individual impacts.
+User satisfaction because the satisfaction individual impacts.
 Individual impacts have a positive effect on organizational impacts.
-This shows that the higher the performance of individual users of the SAKTI application, the organizational performance also increases and applies vice versa, that the lower the performance of individual users of the SAKTI application, the organizational performance also decreases.
+This shows that the higher the performance of individual users of the SAKTI application, the organizational performance of individual users of the SAKTI application, the organizational performance of individual users of the SAKTI application, the organizational performance of individual users of the SAKTI application, the organizational performance also decreases